jundalisay/superblist/content/en/research/smith/jurisprudence/part-2/section-2/chapter-1.md

 Man is the only animal who is possessed of such a nicety that the very colour of an object hurts him.
 Among different objects a different division or arrangement of them pleases.

-The taste of beauty consists chiefly in=
+The taste of beauty consists chiefly in:
 - proper variety,
 - easy connection, and
 - simple order